Mr-xRed/silverbullet-libraries/DocumentExplorer.md

   local viewMode = clientStore.get(VIEW_MODE_KEY) or config.get("explorer.viewMode") or "grid"

   local folderPrefix = clientStore.get(PATH_KEY) or ""
+  if viewMode == "tree" then
-  if folderPrefix ~= "" and not folderPrefix:match("/$") then
+      folderPrefix = "" -- Force root directory for tree view end if folderPrefix ~= "" and not folderPrefix:match("/$") then
     folderPrefix = folderPrefix .. "/"
   end